englishcatfish/ElderSign/README.md

 `./eldersign --focus 1 --spell 1 --task PERIL,PERIL\>SCROLL,SCROLL --num-threads 4 --disable-saved`

 `./eldersign --clue 1 --task TERROR\|PERIL,SCROLL,SCROLL --num-threads 4 --disable-saved --large-mem`

+Note: Running with `clue > 0` will take a **very long time** the more dice used, so it's best not to run the last two scenarios.
+Use the following command to impose a limit.

+`./eldersign --clue 1 --task TERROR\|PERIL,SCROLL,SCROLL --num-threads 4 --disable-saved --large-mem --scenarios 4`

 Output will look like